ALL

 • upset stomach

-• your vision goes blue for a short time (Viagra® only)
+• your vision goes blue for a short time (Viagra only)

-• the eyes being sensitive to light
+• eyes being sensitive to light

 • nasal congestion